-Vocabulary: rispuindi (to respond), preâ (to pray), il paron (lord), vê a grât (to have in one’s favour), il famei (servant), mostrâ (to show), il boncûr (mercy, grace), tai confronts di (towards, in regard to), salvâ (to save), la vite (life), dome che (but), rivâ a scjampâ (to be able to flee, to manage to flee), la mont (mount, mountain), prime che (before), capitâ (to happen, to occur), il flagjel (calamity), e alore (and so), restâ (to remain, to be left), sot (under, below), ve (there is, here is), la citât (city, town), a un salt di chi (very close, nearby), metisi a salvament (to take refuge), la robe (thing, matter), nuie (nothing), lassâ (to let, to allow), alì (there), podê (can, to be able), salvâsi (to save oneself).
+Vocabulary: rispuindi (to respond), preâ (to pray), il paron (lord), vê a grât (to have in one’s favour), il famei (servant), mostrâ (to show), il boncûr (compassion), tai confronts di (towards, in regard to), salvâ (to save), la vite (life), dome che (but), rivâ a scjampâ (to be able to flee, to manage to flee), la mont (mount, mountain), prime che (before), capitâ (to happen, to occur), il flagjel (calamity), e alore (and so), restâ (to remain, to be left), sot (under, below), ve (there is, here is), la citât (city, town), a un salt di chi (very close, nearby), metisi a salvament (to take refuge), la robe (thing, matter), nuie (nothing), lassâ (to let, to allow), alì (there), podê (can, to be able), salvâsi (to save oneself).

 Verse 18: Lot ur rispuindè (Lot responded to them): ti prei di no, paron (please no, my lord).
 Observe: preâ (to pray); ti prei (I pray you; please); preâ di no (to pray that it not be so); ti prei di no (I pray you that it not be so; please no).

-Verse 19: Lot says: tu âs vût a grât il to famei (you have had your servant in your favour) e tu âs mostrât il to boncûr (and you have shown your mercy) tai miei confronts (towards me) salvantmi la vite (by saving my life [saving the life unto me]).
+Verse 19: Lot says: tu âs vût a grât il to famei (you have had your servant in your favour) e tu âs mostrât il to boncûr (and you have shown your compassion) tai miei confronts (towards me) salvantmi la vite (by saving my life [saving the life unto me]).
 He continues: dome che (but) jo no rivarai a scjampâ fin su la mont (I will not be able to flee all the way to the mountain) prime che al capiti il flagjel (before the calamity strikes [occurs]), e alore o restarai sot ancje jo (and so I too will be swallowed up [will remain under]).